Freshfel Europe Headlines – Edition 1, 2020

 For more information about the campaign and its messages, please visit the campaign website at www.400gchallenge.eu and follow us on our Social Media accounts (Instagram, Facebook & Twitter: @400gchallengeeu; Youtube: 400g Challenge).

 Freshfel Europe participates in Fruit Economic Forum in Warsaw

-Freshfel Europe’s member Unia Owocowa represented by its Secretary General Paulina Kopec also delivered a presentation on the future of production and trade in Poland.
-She stated that with the organization of production, a better balance of demand and supply will be achieved as well as the stimulation of concentration of supply.
+Fruit Union also delivered a presentation on the future of production and trade in Poland.
+With the organization of production, a better balance of demand and supply will be achieved as well as the stimulation of concentration of supply.
 Joint actions will reduce production costs and stabilise prices at production level.
-In addition to this, she also stated that producer organizations are able to coordinate promotional campaigns at national and international level and raise public authorities’ awareness of the protection of the apple industry.
+In addition to this, producer organizations are able to coordinate promotional campaigns at national and international level and raise public authorities’ awareness of the protection of the apple industry.

 Freshfel Europe involved in European Commission Conference on ‘Smarter rules for safer food and plant health’